aws/SigV4-for-AWS-IoT-embedded-sdk/MISRA.md

 _Ref 5.4.1_

 - MISRA Rule 5.4 flags the following macro's name as ambiguous from the one postfixed with _LENGTH.
-While it would be possible to change this name to satisfy this rule.
-We have chosen to suppress this singular occurrence for backwards compatibility.
+The macro highlighted by the deviation is already in use and changing the name will break existing user projects.
+Thus, for backwards compatibility, the macro is not modified and kept as is and the deviation is suppressed.